lawremi/Sprocket/README.md

         The default is randomly generated every time Sprocket is run, and is the same for all ores in a configuration file.

+    Seed:

+	Some distributions, such as the Pipe and Geode distributions, depend on the multiple configurations being identically-located, so they can interact as desired.
+This means that they have to share a random number seed.
+If you want to use a specific value, or you just don't want it changing every time you re-run Sprocket, you can set the seed number with this command.

+	The default is randomly generated each time Sprocket is run.

     Pipe: